rockerBOO/awesome-neovim/README.md

 - [is0n/fm-nvim](https://github.com/is0n/fm-nvim) - Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders).
 - [rolv-apneseth/tfm.nvim](https://github.com/Rolv-Apneseth/tfm.nvim) - Similar to `fm-nvim`, this provides Neovim integration for several popular terminal file managers (including [yazi](https://github.com/sxyazi/yazi)).
 - [nvim-neo-tree/neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) - Neo-tree is a Neovim plugin to browse the file system and other tree like structures in whatever style suits you, including sidebars, floating windows, netrw split style, or all of them at once.
-- [elihunter173/dirbuf.nvim](https://github.com/elihunter173/dirbuf.nvim) - A file manager which lets you edit your filesystem like you edit text.
 - [theblob42/drex.nvim](https://github.com/TheBlob42/drex.nvim) - A simple and configurable file explorer written in Lua.
 - [SidOfc/carbon.nvim](https://github.com/SidOfc/carbon.nvim) - The simple directory tree viewer written in Lua.
 - [kiran94/s3edit.nvim](https://github.com/kiran94/s3edit.nvim) - Edit files from Amazon S3 directly from Neovim.